Chicken Stock: Back to the Basics

 Simple answer: Do not take short cuts… It shows in your food.

+Stock Up!
 Cooking a Stock is a simple and effective way to utilize scraps lying around the kitchen.
 As opposed to throwing out your left over carcasses and vegetable trim, add some spice and herb and capitalize on creating an edge over your neighbors.
 A stock is used in many preparations from soups and sauces, to elaborate braises and/or a modest poach.
 There are many different varieties of stocks including everything from poultry to bovine or fish to vegetable; and each owns their respective place in the kitchen.

 The Idea in making a stock is to extract and concentrate the essence of a collection of ingredients to ultimately enhance the quality and integrity of future preparations.
 Ergo, the better the stock… The better the “insert random recipe calling for a Stock, Here.”
 It is one of the first recipes a young cooks is called to recognize, simple enough for an intern yet just as important as the truffle, do not let the unpretentious assemblage of scraps into a stock pot fool you.
 A stock is capable of making your consommé or breaking your sauce.
 Tread lightly.